AvatarSD/AvrSonarDriver/README.md

  **portName** is two character:
 * SR - is sonar
 * OP - is optical
-* IT - send after even iteration, pinNum is math to 201 and distance are sonar iteration number
+* IT - send after each iteration, pinNum is math to 201 and distance are sonar iteration number
-* SB - is "strobe", send after even cycle of iterations, **pinNum** is math to 200 and distance are increment number.
+* SB - is "strobe", send after each cycle of iterations, **pinNum** is math to 200 and distance are increment number.

 **pinNum** is number of input line.